Update : January 22, 2021

 He served as Senior Engineer, Systems Division Manager, Associate Professor at DCS and ICST.

 He wanted to pursue his academic dream, but again the higher authorities “deemed” that he should go for a higher paying fellowship, but forgo his academic dreams.

 His perseverance paid off with a doctorate in CS from UIUC (University of Illinois at Urbana Champaign).

 He is still working full time (often on multiple projects).
 Instead of driving, he now car pools or telecommutes.

-His former students hold a high regard of him.
+His former colleagues and students hold a high regard of him.

 U TAG’s mother breast fed her children.
 Sadly, they passed away prematurely.
 When U TAG was born, his mother decided not to breast feed him.
 He is regarded as the eldest child.
 He has a younger brother and sister.

 U TAG grew up healthy.
 He served as Joint Secretary of RIT Thaing Club with Saya U Tin Maung Nyunt (M60) as President.